Skip to content

 A Coincidental Discovery That Led to a Sea of Information

-By now, you know all about the incredible Rosetta Stone and the secrets behind it.
+By now, you know all about the incredible Rosetta Stone and its secrets.
 The Stone is the most visited artefact in the British Museum.
 If you haven’t had the chance to see this incredible Stone in person, you should consider paying a visit.
 If you want to know more about ancient Egyptian life, check out our recommendations for the best historical places in Cairo.

 Leave a comment